Low-energy modified gravity signatures on the large-scale structures: Introduction

 In section (\ref{sec:twoscenario}), the two scenarios --- GR with cosmological constant $\Lambda$ and $f(R)$ model where $f(R)$ is an arbitrary function of $R$ --- are introduced.
-In section (\ref{sec:Background}), we obtain the evolution of various background quantities using the model-independent data of Hubble parameter constructed by Shafieloo et al. in \cite{2018-Shafieloo.etal-PRD,2017-LHuillier.Shafieloo-JCAP}.
-In section (\ref{sec:FOpert}), we obtain the density perturbations and the scalar metrics perturbations in both the scenarios using the background evolution.
-In section (\ref{sec:CosmoObs}), we discuss the difference in the growth of the first order quantities in these two scenarios and obtain the relevant variables for the cosmological observations.
+In section (\ref{sec:Background}), we obtain the evolution of various background quantities using the model-independent data of late-time expansion history of the Universe constructed by Shafieloo et al. in \cite{2018-Shafieloo.etal-PRD,2017-LHuillier.Shafieloo-JCAP}.
+In section (\ref{sec:FOpert}), we obtain density perturbations and scalar metric perturbations.
+In section (\ref{sec:CosmoObs}), we discuss the difference in the growth of the first-order quantities in these two scenarios and obtain the relevant variables for the cosmological observations.
 In section (\ref{sec:conclusion}), we conclude by briefly discussing the results.